linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3-Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/Financial Intermediation and Delegated Loan Monitoring.md

 Diversification within the intermediary works to make option 3 work by reducing the liquidation cost of providing the bank an incentive to repay small investors.
 To simplify, we use an example where the diversification from a bank making only two loans was sufficient to give the bank reduced delegation costs.
 However, it is more generally true that diversification allows financial intermediation to provide low cost delegated monitoring.
 The law of large numbers implies that if the bank gets sufficiently diversified across independent loans with expected repayments in excess of the face value of bank deposits, then the chance that it defaults on its deposits gets arbitrarily close to zero.
 In the limit of a perfectly diversified bank, the bank would never default and would face no liquidation costs.
 In addition, the control rent needed to provide incentives to monitor approaches zero.
 The delegation cost for the bank approaches zero, and the only cost of intermediation is the (unavoidable) cost of monitoring.
 Competitive and fully-diversified intermediation would drive borrowers' expected cost of capital down to  $5.02\%$ .
 In the limit of perfect diversification, the face value of bank debt approaches F= 1.06275 which is the solution to .8F + .2(1)= 1.0502; it gives the bank a  $5\%$  expected return after covering the 0.0002 (\$200) cost of monitoring.
 This is too strong because in practice the default risk of borrowers is not independent, but is positively correlated, and because the number of loans in the bank's portfolio is limited.

-# Mathematical Appendix: The General Case for monitoring versus not monitoring.
+## Mathematical Appendix: The General Case for Monitoring versus Not Monitoring

 If you don't like math, don't read this.
 It is not required.
 Some students like to see more generally what is making things work.
 This year I have yielded to these requests.
 Do not memorize these as formulae-- they will rot your brain.

 This appendix briefly generalizes the example given above.
 The derivation is only sketched because the details are provided with the example given above.

-# Publicly traded debt without monitoring
+### Publicly Traded Debt without Monitoring

 Debt uses the threat of liquidation to get the borrower to pay.
 Recall that the realized payoff of the project is  $V$  (either  $V = H$  or  $V = L$ ), and that the probability that  $V = H$  is  $P$ .
 The lenders will get an expected repayment of:  $Pf$  if  $f$  is between  $H$  and  $L$ , or  $f$ , if  $f$  does not exceed  $L$ .
 This implies that the lowest face value,  $f$ , that provides an expected repayment of  $1 + r$  is given by: